hashchange/backbone.select/readme.md

         myCol.close();
         myCol = new MySelectableCollection([myModel]);

-  Note that you don't need to call `close()` if you use Backbone.Picky in "single-collection mode", without sharing models among collections.
+  Note that you don't need to call `close()` if you use Backbone.Select in "single-collection mode", without sharing models among collections.

 ### Events